Beef, Main

 What is Crying Tiger Steak?

-Name-wise, Crying Tiger Steak has a blurry history.
+Crying Tiger Steak has a blurry history.
 Through some research, I was able to find a couple stories as to how the name came to be, yet no one typically agrees on which one was truly correct.

-One legend stated that the dish got its name from the nam jim jeaw being so spicy, that even the most ferocious tigers cried when tasting the sauce!
+One legend stated that the dish got its name from the nam jim jeaw being so spicy, that even the most ferocious tigers cried when tasting the sauce.
 Another story, revolving a tiger, claimed that it was the meat being so tough that it made the tigers cry from chewing it.

-Okay, one more, which doesn’t revolve around the tiger.
-Some say that the name originated from how the beef itself was cooked; that when grilled, the fat drippings on the side of the grill resembled tears.
+Others say that the name originated from how the beef itself was cooked; that when grilled, the fat drippings on the side of the grill resembled tears.
 This one sounded a bit more compelling.

 Whichever story you choose to believe, I find that it makes for some fascinating debate and stories.
 It really adds to the legend of this tasty Thai dish.